THIS COMBINATION TREATMENT was studied in a clinical trial

 IMPORTANT SAFETY INFORMATION

-BRAFTOVI (encorafenib) may cause serious side effects, including:
+BRAFTOVI can cause serious side effects, including:

 Check your skin and tell your healthcare provider right away about any skin changes, including a: